animesh/theImagingSource/README.md

 A `#hide_input` comment at the top of any cell will **only hide the input**.

-Furthermore, the `hide input` [Jupyter Extension](https://jupyter-contrib-nbextensions.readthedocs.io/en/latest/nbextensions/hide_input/readme.html) can be used to hide cell inputs or outputs, which will be respected by fastpages.
+Furthermore, the `hide input` [Jupyter Extension](https://jupyter-contrib-nbextensions.readthedocs.io/en/latest/nbextensions/hide_input/readme.html) can be used to hide cell inputs or outputs, which will be respected by theImagingSource.

 ### Collapsable Code Cells